 Incentive Awards.
 A participant will not recognize any taxable income at the time an Incentive Award is granted.
 When the terms and conditions to which an Incentive Award is subject have been satisfied and the award is paid, the participant will recognize as ordinary income the amount of cash and the fair market value of the common stock he or she receives.
-We generally will be entitled to a federal income tax deduction equal to the amount of ordinary income the participant recognizes, subject to the deduction conditions and limits applicable under Section 162(m) of the Code.
+We generally will be entitled to a federal income tax deduction equal to the amount of ordinary income the participant recognizes.